 If you previously attended a postsecondary institution and are requesting transfer credits, you must submit official course descriptions to Enrolment Services – Undergraduate Admissions when you apply.
-Transfer credits are determined on an individual basis upon admission.
+We determine transfer credits on an individual basis upon admission.

 Postsecondary Supplementary Fee

 If you have attended a postsecondary institution (college, university or CEGEP), you must pay a $60 supplementary fee.
-This non-refundable fee must be paid directly to the OUAC along with the application fee.
+You must pay this non-refundable fee directly to the OUAC along with the application fee.

 Lakehead University Renewable Academic Entrance Scholarships (No Application Required)

-Lakehead offers one of the top entrance scholarship programs to Canadian high school students in the country.
-High-ranking Canadian high school students are automatically considered.
-Academic Entrance Scholarships will be extended in 2 rounds: May 2020 (Round 1) and July 2020 (Round 2).
+We offer one of the top entrance scholarship programs to Canadian high school students in the country.
+We automatically consider high-ranking Canadian high school students.
+We will extend Academic Entrance Scholarships in 2 rounds:

 |Academic Average||Offer after Round 1||Offer after Round 2||Notes|